Gerald McRath

-Gerald McRath (born June 16, 1986) is a former American football linebacker.
-He was drafted by the Tennessee Titans in the fourth round of the 2009 NFL Draft.
-McRath played college football for the Southern Miss Golden Eagles.
-He is currently an Assistant Defensive Coach at Maple Wood High School in Nashville, Tennessee.
+Gerald McRath (born June 16, 1986) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Southern Miss Golden Eagles and was selected by the Tennessee Titans in the fourth round of the 2009 NFL draft.

-Early years
+Early life

 He played high school football at McEachern High School in Powder Springs.

 Professional career

-McRath ran a 4.59 sec 40-yard dash, best among linebackers in the 2009 NFL Draft.
+McRath ran a 4.59 sec 40-yard dash, best among linebackers in the 2009 NFL draft.

-McRath was suspended for the first 4 games of the 2010 season for violating NFL policy on performance-enhancing substances.
+McRath was suspended for the first four games of the 2010 season for violating NFL policy on performance-enhancing substances.

+Coaching career

+McRath is currently an assistant defensive coach at Maple Wood High School in Nashville, Tennessee.